 (Note: Local education and local government members should check with their agency benefits coordinator to see if dental insurance is available.)

-- To receive benefits, you must select a dentist from the Prepaid Plan list and notify Cigna of your selection.
-You can search for participating dentists on Cigna's website.
+- You must select a General Dentist from the Prepaid (DHMO) Dental Plan list and let Cigna know of your choice.

 - You must use your selected dentist to receive benefits.

 - You may select a network Pediatric Dentist as the network General Dentist for your dependent child under age seven.
 At age seven, you must switch the child to a network General Dentist or pay the full charge from the pediatric dentist.